Akter8/rts-cycle-conserving-rm/README.md

 ## Tasks left

-* [X] Fix the bug related to 0 energy consumed for every job that runs.
-* [ ] Test the scheduler for bugs with task sets with task util > 1.
+* [ ] Test for inputs which will run till 3 * hyperperiod / do not have in-phase time.
 * [ ] Convert as many void functions to ones with non-void return values.
 * [ ] Reduce the number of global variables as much as possible.
-* [ ] Write the reason why phase, period and deadlines are integers.
 * [ ] As of now, everything works till hyperperiod, make it work till min(3 * hyperperiod, first in-phase time + hyperperiod).
-* [ ] Make the driver module and function to have only 20 lines of code at max.
 * [ ] Convert README.md to README.txt before submission.
 * [ ] Rename the tar file of the program to the group number.